OpenBAS-Platform/openbas/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Ask for a new feature to be implemented in OpenEx
+about: Ask for a new feature to be implemented in OpenBAS
 title: ''
-labels: ''
+labels: feature, needs triage
 assignees: ''

 ---